Römisch-Germanischen Museum (RGM): Arch from the Northern Gate of the town; (inset) inscription CCAA (Colonia Claudia Ara Agrippinensium)

 The house was finely decorated also with frescoes depicting scenes of grape harvesting, candelabra, fantastic sets of vertically aligned objects which resemble a chandelier, and fake architectures.
 Red or black backgrounds were used, similar to what was done in houses at Rome.

 This large mosaic was found in 1844 and it is dated ca 320.
 It depicted seven wise men: the medallions bear the names of Cleobulus, Diogenes, Sophocles, Socrates, Chilon, Plato and Aristotle, but the last two are modern additions which filled empty spaces.
 The names are written in Greek and this testifies to the importance of classical culture in Roman Germany at a time when in other parts of the Empire it was beginning to be disregarded.
-This mosaic can be associated with one found at Autun where the name of each Greek writer is accompanied by one his sayings and to one found at Trier which shows Latin and Greek poets.
+This mosaic can be associated with one found at Autun where the name of each Greek writer is accompanied by one his sayings and with one found at Trier which shows Latin and Greek poets.
 A relief at Trier suggests the presence of Greek teachers in the region.
 The portrayal of seven sages can be seen in other parts of the Empire, e.g. at Baalbek in Lebanon and in a disrespectful manner at Ostia.

 Mausoleum of the Poblicii: (left) the whole monument; (right) details of its upper part with a triton and a cast of a statue of Aeneas from the Rheinische Landesmuseum Bonn

 A number of ashlars, some of which had mouldings, inscriptions and reliefs, were found in 1884 in the southern part of Cologne, outside the Roman walls.
 In 1965 a larger amount of similar ashlars was discovered during the enlargement of a private house in the same area.
 The landlords unearthed 70 stones which they partially assembled.
 A flooding might have caused the collapse of some tombs into the mud, thus preserving their stones.
 These were bought in 1970 by the RGM and in 1974 an imposing mausoleum was reconstructed, although not all archaeologists fully agree on how the operation was carried out.
 The statues were most likely housed in niches and the dating of the group of Aeneas (IInd century AD) does not match with that of the whole monument (ca 50 AD) and it most likely belonged to another tomb.
-The reconstruction was modelled around two standing mausoleums: that of the Julii at Glanum near Avignon with statues inside a small temple and Igeler Saule (Column) near Trier with a pyramidal sloping tip.
+The reconstruction was modelled around two standing mausoleums: that of the Julii at Glanum near Saint-Rémy-de-Provence with statues inside a small temple and Igeler Saule (Column) near Trier with a pyramidal sloping tip.

 The mausoleum was erected by Lucius Poblicius, a veteran of Legio V, of the tribe Teretina (they lived south of Rome) and the statues portray him, his daughter Puella (or his unnamed wife or a statue from another tomb) and Lucius Poblicius Modestus, a freedman.